mbychkovskiy/vcf_upload_cwl_pipeline/README.md

 ```

 Navigate to the folder with the cwl pipeline.
 There are two options to run the cwl pipeline:
-1. Run cwl pipeline for the dataset available by the public url
+1. Run cwl pipeline for the dataset archive available by the public url
 ```
 cwl-runner forome_vcf_upload_uri.cwl inp-job.yml
 ```